metabase/metabase/docs/dashboards/filters.md

 ## Connecting a filter to dashboard cards

-Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though for each filter widget you add, you'll need to tell Metabase which column the filter should update for each card.
+Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though for each filter you add, you'll need to tell Metabase which column the filter should update for each card.

 Click on a card's dropdown menu to select the field that you want the widget to filter on.